hppr-dev/vuex-bind-plugin/README.md

 ### Generated state

 Endpoint bindings require two pieces of state to be present: the output and the parameters.

-The output is always defined by bindings, but you may choose to have endpoint parameters generated using the `create_params` binding config value.
+The output is automatically created and you may choose to have endpoint parameters generated using the `create_params` binding config value.
+Use `redirect : 'update_other_thing'` to redirect the output to another state variable.

 A reason you may want to define the endpoint parameters is when you want to have specific default values.

 The output and parameters types are defined in the endpoint config.

 ### Generated mutations

 Each state variable must be able to be mutated.

 When the state variables are generated, an `update_` mutation is created as well.

 The prefix generated update mutations can be set using the update_prefix plugin config option.

 ### Generated actions

 Every binding generates an action to be called to load its data.

 By default, the `load_` action is defined to load "watch" and "once" bindings and `trigger_` actions are generated for "trigger" bindings.

 These values can be changed with the `load_prefix` and `trigger_prefix` plugin config options.

 A special "start_bind" action is also created to start loading data.

 The "state_bind" action dispatches all of the load actions.

 Only call this action once before the bindings are needed.

 # Configuration